SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/codemagic.md

         -Dsonar.host.url=SONARQUBE_URL \
 ```

-You also need to define `SONAR_TOKEN` as a Codemagic environment variable.
+2. Define `SONAR_TOKEN` as a Codemagic environment variable.

 ## Automatically detecting pull requests
 For SonarQube to automatically detect pull requests when using Codemagic, you need to add an event in the triggering section of your `codemagic.yaml` file as shown in the following snippet: